Government of South Korea: Executive branch

-The executive branch is headed by the president.
-The president is elected directly by the people, and is the only elected member of the national executive.
-The president serves for one five-year term; additional terms are not permitted.
 The president is head of state, head of government and commander-in-chief of the South Korean armed forces.
 The president is vested with the power to declare war, and can also propose legislation to the National Assembly.
 The president can also declare a state of emergency or martial law, subject to the Assembly's subsequent approval.
-The President can veto bills, subject to a two-thirds majority veto override by the National Assembly.
-However, the president does not have the power to dissolve the National Assembly.
+Under the principle of separation of powers, the President may exercise the right to veto a bill as a means of checking the legislature.
+However, if the National Assembly passes the bill again with the attendance of a majority of its members and the approval of two-thirds of those present, the bill becomes law.
+The current Constitution does not grant the President the power to dissolve the National Assembly.
 This safeguard reflects the experience of authoritarian governments under the First, Third, and Fourth Republics.
+In particular, during the Fourth Republic, the power to dissolve the National Assembly was explicitly granted to the president for the first time in the nation’s constitutional history.
+On October 17, 1972, President Park Chung-hee issued a “Special Declaration” announcing the Yushin (“Revitalizing Reform”), through which he dissolved the National Assembly and suspended the Constitution.